PayTabsLLC/Prestashop-Credit-Card/README.md

 PayTabs plugin for Pestashop Sadad (1.5.x)+

-This is a PayTabs Payment Gateway(Sadad) Extension for Pestashop 1.5.x
+This is a PayTabs Payment Gateway Extension for Pestashop 1.5.x

 Installation